Capstone Project Title

 Students who are deaf or hard of hearing come to school with limitations to learning that the average student does not have.
 Being able to hear words and sounds is an important part of learning to spell those words.
 This paper will identify some characteristics in the development of learning word syllable recognition and phonics, as well as, strategies to help improve learning for students who are deaf and hard of hearing by using the Orton-Gillingham Approach.
 The OrtonGillingham Approach uses a multisensory strategy that includes audio, visual, and feeling to help solidify word recognition and spelling.
 Although the approach was intended for students with dyslexia I feel it can benefit students who are deaf and hard of hearing.

 Grota, James D., "How Can The Orton-Gillingham Approach Be Used As An Effective Tool To Receive A Deeper Understanding Of Syllables And Word Spelling For Students Who Are Hard Of Hearing?"
 (2017).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 36.

 School of Education Student Capstone Theses and Dissertations